The Cairngorms Up-Close: Gallery

 Aglais urticae

-Where and when encountered: Abernethy Forest on 16 August 2021
+Where and when encountered: Grantown-on-Spey on 8 July 2025

-About: Being catholic in their habitat tastes, small tortoiseshells can be encountered in locations ranging from town centres to clearings deep in the forest.
-They occur across the full extent of Great Britain, and their caterpillars, like those of several other butterfly species, feed on nettles.
+About: Being catholic in their habitat tastes, small tortoiseshells may be encountered in locations ranging from town centres to clearings deep in the forest.
+They occur across the full extent of Great Britain, and their caterpillars feed on nettles, especially, but also hops.

-Date range for adult records: 2 May to 22 August
+Date range for live (non-diapausing) adult records: 2 May to 4 September (126 days)

 ♀ Orange-tip (Anthocharis cardamines)